tarantool/doc/doc/book/app_server/yields.rst

 ---------------

 **Explicit yields** can (and should) normally be added as :ref:`"yield" <fiber-yield>` statements to prevent hogging in a Lua function.
-This allows for :ref:`cooperative multitasking <cooperative_multitasking>`.
+This allows for :ref:`cooperative multitasking <app-cooperative_multitasking>`.

 :ref:`fiber.sleep() <fiber-sleep>` and :ref:`fiber.yield() <fiber-yield>`
 are the only explicit yield requests in Tarantool by default.